-2.13.1 Except where this would contravene any statutory provision or any direction made by the Board, any one or more of the Board Standing
+- 2.13.1 Except where this would contravene any statutory provision or any direction made by the Board, any one or more of the Board Standing Orders may be suspended at any meeting, provided that at least two-thirds of the Board are present, and that a majority of those present vote in favour of suspension. - 2.13.2 A decision to suspend Board Standing Orders will be recorded in the minutes of the meeting.
+No formal business may be transacted while Board Standing Orders are suspended. - 2.13.3 A separate record of matters discussed during the suspension of Board Standing Orders must be made and must be available to the Chair and Board members. - 2.13.4 The Audit and Risk and Assurance Committee must receive a report of every decision to suspend Board Standing Orders.

-Orders may be suspended at any meeting, provided that at least twothirds of the Board are present, and that a majority of those present vote in favour of suspension.
+2.14 Approval, Variation and Amendment of Board Standing Orders

-- 2.13.2 A decision to suspend Board Standing Orders will be recorded in the minutes of the meeting.
-No formal business may be transacted while Board Standing Orders are suspended. - 2.13.3 A separate record of matters discussed during the suspension of Board Standing Orders must be made and must be available to the Chair and Board members. - 2.13.4 The Audit and Risk and Assurance Committee must receive a report of every decision to suspend Board Standing Orders. - 2.14 Approval, Variation and Amendment of Board Standing Orders - 2.14.1 These Board Standing Orders and any amendment to them can only be approved if: - A notice of motion has been given (i.e. at least 10 working days in advance). - No fewer than half the total of the Board members vote in favour, either in person or in writing. - At least five of the whole number of the Chair and Board members appointed participate in the ballot. - The variation proposed does not contravene a statutory provision or direction made under the governing legislation.
+- 2.14.1 These Board Standing Orders and any amendment to them can only be approved if: - A notice of motion has been given (i.e. at least 10 working days in advance). - No fewer than half the total of the Board members vote in favour, either in person or in writing. - At least five of the whole number of the Chair and Board members appointed participate in the ballot. - The variation proposed does not contravene a statutory provision or direction made under the governing legislation.

 2.15.
-Board Terms of reference
+Board Terms of Reference

-2.15.1.1 The purpose of the Board is to make collective decisions on the strategic direction and performance of the PHSO service.
+2.15.1.1 The purpose of the Board is to make collective decisions about the strategic direction and performance of PHSO.

 - 2.15.2.1 The Board is a non-statutory unitary Board established at the discretion of the Ombudsman.
-To deliver its role, the Board focuses on: - Strategy, planning and policy - Development of the organisation to deliver its strategic aims - Governance, including risk and assurance - Performance, including financial, service quality, and operations - 2.15.2.2 The Board has no responsibility for individual casework decisions or investigations.
-These remain the responsibility of the Ombudsman, managed within the Scheme of Delegation. - 2.15.2.3 Matters reserved for the Board include: - Vision, mission, strategy and key policies1 - Annual business plan and budget - Annual Report and Accounts - All non-pay expenditure above £500k whether a single item, over the life of a single contract or constitutes the total cost of a project. - 2.15.2.4 The personal accountability of the Ombudsman derived from statute is pre-eminent.
+To deliver its role, the Board focuses on: - Strategy, planning and policy - Development of the organisation to deliver its strategic aims - Governance, including risk and assurance - Performance, including financial, service quality, and operations. - 2.15.2.2 The Board has no responsibility for individual casework decisions or investigations.
+These remain the responsibility of the Ombudsman, managed within the Scheme of Delegation.
+Any changes to the PHSO service model which may significantly impact on the reputation of PHSO must be brought to the attention of the Board. - 2.15.2.3 Matters reserved for the Board include: - Vision, mission, strategy and key policies - Annual business plan and budget - Annual Report and Accounts - All non-pay expenditure above £500k whether a single item, over the life of a single contract or constitutes the total cost of a project. - 2.15.2.4 The personal accountability of the Ombudsman derived from statute is pre-eminent.
 Reflecting this statutory accountability, the Ombudsman has the right to disagree with Board decisions but will do so as a last resort and should put reasons in writing to the Board.

-- 2.15.3.1 The Board will meet at least seven times per year for general business.
+2.15.3.1 The Board will meet at least seven times per year for general business.
 Four meetings will consider the Quarterly Corporate Performance Report after the end of each quarter.
-A meeting in the spring will agree the Business Plan and budget for the forthcoming business year. - 2.15.3.2 A special meeting will be held to sign off the Annual Report and Resource Accounts.
-A Business Planning away day will be held in the autumn to consider strategic priorities for the period ahead.
-One of the Board meetings each year will include a Board effectiveness review.
+A meeting in the spring will agree the Business Plan and budget for the forthcoming business year.

-1 Key policies are defined as the Governance Framework, the Finance Code, the Procurement Code, the Code of Conduct, Ethics and Propriety and the Service Charter.
+&lt;sup>1 Key policies are defined as the Governance Framework, the Finance Code, the Procurement Code, the Code of Conduct, Ethics and Propriety and the Service Charter.